dpplweb/dppl-content/_posts/christina/0408-01-01-genealogy.md

 ### Cyndi's List of Genealogy Sites on the Internet
 This site categorizes genealogy sites to make your searching easier.
 It's a great starting point for doing genealogy research.

+**FamilySearch**
+Search millions of records from arounc the world and create a family tree at this free site provided by The Church of Jesus Christ of Latter-day Saints.
+Registration is required.

 **Local - Illinois**

 **ChicagoAncestors**